tom-seddon/b2/doc/Debug-version.md

 caution if the instruction in question is not the one about to be executed.

-Two step buttons allow instruction-resolution steeping: `Step In` will run one instruction for the given CPU and then stop, and `Step Over` will run until the given CPU reaches the next instruction visible.
+Two step buttons allow instruction-resolution stepping: `Step In` will run one instruction for the given CPU and then stop, and `Step Over` will run until the given CPU reaches the next instruction visible.